COMMUNITY PRINTMAKING PROGRAM

 Campus and Printmaking Studio Access

-All printmakers working in the Printmaking Studio will be required to complete an online the TC Printmaking Shared Commitments Agreement, and attend an in-person studio orientation with the Printmaking Studio Fellow during the first week of the session.
-Links to agreement forms and information regarding open studio hours will be sent after registration is confirmed.
+All printmakers working in the Printmaking Studio will be required to complete an TC Printmaking Shared Commitments Agreement, and attend an in-person studio orientation with the Printmaking Studio Fellow during the first week of the session.
+Links to agreement forms and information regarding open studio hours will be sent after tuition payment is received and registration is confirmed.

-Temporary visitor IDs will be available for pickup on the first day of the session.
-Participants must present a government-issued ID to pick up their temporary visitor IDs with a Public Safety Officer at TC's main entrance (located at 525 W 120th St, New York, NY 10027) and .
+Temporary visitor IDs will be available for pickup from the security desk at the main 120th Street entrance on the first day of the session.
+Participants must present a government-issued ID to collect their temporary visitor IDs from the Public Safety Officer.

 Community safety and effective communication are core values at the heart of the Teachers College Public Safety Team’s mission.
 At various times, the College may need to alert the community to incidents or issues of concern, including by sending safety messages.